Environmental Initiative, Environmental Studies & Environmental Policy

 Community Fellows Track 4 | ||

-a one year Master’s Program in which students work for 15 hours a week in a non-profit organization as part of their academic experience.
+A one year Master’s Program in which students work for 15 hours a week in a non-profit organization as part of their academic experience.
 Please see the program website at www.lehigh.edu/communityfellows. | ||

 Community Fellowship I | ||